Naturhistoriska/NRM-DNA-lab/README.md

 ## 1. Securing meta data from user

 Meta data about the samples.
-This information in crucial in the workflows, and will be used in the submission step.
+This information is crucial in the workflows, and will be used in the submission step.

 A sample template for submitting data to ENA can be downloaded through ENA's